zhenhu/usercode/Onia/test/README.md

-Step 1: Produce root trees with Ponia for each dataset You may need to add more trigger path in Ponia/Onia/src/Onia2MuMuRootupler.cc The crab configs are in Ponia/Onia/test/crabJobs/
+Step 1: Produce root trees with this package for each dataset You may need to add more trigger path in Ponia/Onia/src/Onia2MuMuRootupler.cc The crab configs are in Onia/test/crabJobs/

 Step 2: Draw plot for the single dataset root -l runSinglePD.C++